Solar in Wichita, KS: 2026 Cost, Savings & Payback

 Does Wichita have net metering?

-Is solar worth it in Wichita, KS?
+Is solar worth it in Wichita, KS in 2026?